-- When you are finished attaching the button, slide the feed dog position lever to (to the left as seen from the front of the machine) and turn the handwheel to raise the dogs. - Normally, the feed dog position lever is positioned at ...
+When you are finished attaching the button, slide the feed dog position lever to the left as seen from the front of the machine) to raise the feed dogs.

 ZIPPER INSERTION

 You can use the zipper foot to sew different types of zippers, and can easily position it to the right or left side of the needle.